Schooner Woodwind and Woodwind II sail the Chesapeake Bay departing up to four times daily from the Annapolis Waterfront Hotel.

 Fun Facts about the Woodwinds.

-Around the World: For all the miles that Woodwind has sailed in the Chesapeake alone, she has sailed around the world just over two times.
-Woodwind II has just finished her first circumnavigation of the globe in mileage.
+Around the World: For all the miles that Woodwind has sailed in the Chesapeake alone, she has sailed around the world just over three times.
+Woodwind II has just finished her second circumnavigation of the globe in mileage.

 It’s all about speed: Top speed on Woodwind is 16.9 knots.
 We hit that speed record in 2005’s Great Chesapeake Bay Schooner Race.
 Woodwind II has hit 13.5 knots, just sailing around Annapolis.